Trayvon Martin's killer leaves Florida jail on bail

 Governor Rick Scott appointed Angela Corey as special prosecutor.
 She charged Zimmerman on April 11.

-(Additional reporting by Greg McCune and Kevin Gray; Writing by Tom Brown, Editing by Bill Trott)
+(Additional reporting by Greg McCune and Kevin Gray in Miami; Editing by Philip Barbara and Bill Trott)